matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ## What is the basic idea of the Prototype Pattern ?

-- Sometimes objects need to know how to create clones of themeselves
+- Sometimes objects need to know how to create clones of themselves
 - Sometimes clients don't really care how an object should be instantiated - they just know they want another object like this one